Petru Filip

-Petru Filip ([ˈpetru ˈfilip]; born 23 January 1955 in Slobozia, Romania) is a Romanian politician, member of the Social Democratic Party (PSD).
+Petru Filip ([ˈpetru ˈfilip]; born 23 January 1955 in Slobozia, Romania) is a Romanian politician and member of the Social Democratic Party (PSD).
 Since 2008, he has been a member of the Senate, representing Bihor County.

 Biography

 Filip served as mayor of Oradea (1992–1996, 2000–2007).
 He and his wife Valeria, a medical doctor, have one daughter.

-Filip holds two PhD degrees, one in engineering, the second in public administration.
-For the latter of the two subjects, he is holding a chair at the "Agora" University in Oradea, as associate professor.
-Several years spent as an Expert of the Urban Institute in Washington add value to both his experience as a public official as well as his academic achievements in the field of Public Administration.
+Filip holds two PhD degrees, one in engineering and the second in public administration.
+For the latter of the two subjects he is holding a chair at the "Agora" University in Oradea as an associate professor.